A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Validation of proposed multiscale model

-The total flow in the retinal microcirculation is the flow rate at CRA inlet, and we denote it as $q_{in,CRA}$.
-Figure$~$\ref{truncation_variation_flow} shows total flow as a function of truncation order $M$.
-The value of $q_{in,CRA}$ exhibits convergence, with a minimal variation of approximately $0.006~\unit{\ul\per\min}$ across the entire range of $M$.
-Thus the model could be accurate with only a few terms in the truncation of series solution.
+We first explore the dependence of CRA inlet flow rate $q_{in,CRA}$ on the truncation order $M$, which is shown in figure$~$\ref{truncation_variation_flow}.
+The value of $q_{in,CRA}$ exhibits convergence for both source distributions when $M>26$.
+Besides, the variations are minimal, which are of approximately $2\times10^{-4}~\rm{\upmu L/min}$ across the entire range of $M$ for both distributions, which is about $7\times10^{-4}\%$ of total flow ($27.26~\rm{\upmu L/min}$ for source distribution 1 and $26.26~\rm{\upmu L/min}$ for source distribution 2).
+Thus the model could be accurate with only a few terms in the truncation of series $s_1$.

-Figure$~$\ref{CRA_inlet_pressure_variation_flow}(a) and (b) show the distributions of averaged flow rate in arteries and veins, respectively, where lines denote the results of multiscale model and markers represent experimental data \citep{riva_blood_1985,werkmeister_measurement_2012,kornfield_measurement_2015}.
-Our model shows strong agreement with experimental data for artery diameters below $190~\unit{\um}$.
-For larger arteries, our model predicts smaller flow rate compared to experimental data, which might result from the overestimation of equivalent resistance in the structured trees used for resistive boundary conditions \citep{julien_one-dimensional_2023}.
-The flow rates in veins are distributed more sparsely, and our model predictions lie within the observed range of these measurements.
-Pressure differences between the entry of CRA and the output of each vessel are shown in figure$~$\ref{CRA_inlet_pressure_variation_flow}(c), where results for arteries and veins are displayed in red and blue regions, respectively, with markers denote the numerical data from other models \citep{julien_one-dimensional_2023,joldes_fundus_2016}.
-Our model agrees well with 3D model for arterial diameter below $60~\unit{\um}$, and with established 1D model for larger arteries.
+Figure$~$\ref{CRA_inlet_pressure_variation_flow}(a) and (b) show the distributions of averaged flow rate along individual arterioles and venules, respectively, where lines denote the results of multiscale model and markers represent experimental data \cite{riva_blood_1985,werkmeister_measurement_2012,kornfield_measurement_2015}.
+Black and grey lines denote the results for source distribution 1 and source distribution 2, respectively, which are almost identical.
+Our model shows strong agreement with experimental data for arterioles.
+The flow rates in venules are distributed more sparsely, and our model predictions lie within the observed range of these measurements.
+The flow rates at CRA inlet and CRV outlet are given in table$~$\ref{flow_pressure_CRA_CRV}, with a discrepancy of $0.01~\rm{\upmu L/min}$ for both source distributions, which corresponds to approximately $0.03\%$ of CRA inlet flow rate.
+Pressure differences $\Delta p$ between the entry of CRA and the individual vessel outlets are shown in figure$~$\ref{CRA_inlet_pressure_variation_flow}(c).
+Results for arterioles and venules are displayed in red and blue regions, respectively, with markers denoting the numerical data from other models \cite{julien_one-dimensional_2023,joldes_fundus_2016}.
+In the red region, arteriole diameter decreases from left to right, whereas in the blue region, venule diameter increases from left to right.
+The decrease on pressure across arteriolar tree is about $20~\rm{mmHg}$ which is greater than that across venules, at about $16~\rm{mmHg}$.
+Our model agrees well with 3D model for arteriolar diameter below $60~\rm{\upmu m}$, and with established 1D model for larger arterioles.